 The same way you learned to walk – by baby steps.
 Our novice leader starts by leading a one- day instruction trip to a local resort, where skiers provide their own transportation.
 All the leader does is collect the money ahead of time, order the lift tickets, and hand them out at the resort.
 Our ski school, which has been working closely with the novice leader all along, takes over from there.

-Once our novice leader has led a one-day trip, he or she is ready to lead a weekend trip to Canaan Valley, Snowshoe or Seven Springs or another Eastern resort with rooming accommodations.
+Once our novice leader has led a one-day trip, he or she is ready to lead a weekend trip to Canaan Valley, Snowshoe or Seven Springs or some other resort with rooming accommodations.
 Now it’s a little more complicated, because there’s a resort hotel to deal with.
 But our now somewhat experienced leader has a trip monitor; the trip monitor is there as a mentor, to answer questions, to help out, and, yes, to make sure the leader doesn’t “drop the ball.”
 Every leader, even those with many years’ experience, has a monitor.
 It’s one of the things we do to make sure everyone has a fun, safe, and enjoyable trip.
 Including – especially including – the trip leader.

-After leading a weekend bus trip, our now experienced leader is ready for The Big Time, The Major Leagues, The Show – a ski flight trip.
+After leading a weekend bus trip, our now experienced leader is ready for The Big Time, The Major Leagues, The Show – a western trip.
 Now our leader is dealing with a travel agent (AKA The Leader’s Best Friend), as well as a resort and an airline.
 Our leader is shepherding thirty or forty people across the country, or, as some leaders like to say, “herding cats,” or “shoveling fleas across a yard.”
 Yes, it’s more complicated than anything he or she has done before, but, again, there’s help all along the way.
-There are leader training sessions, there’s a trip monitor, there’s that travel agent, and there are other leaders who’ve been there before, all of whom know what it’s like to run a ski flight trip for the first time, and are happy to help out.
+There are leader training sessions, there’s a trip monitor, there’s that travel agent, and there are other leaders who’ve been there before, all of whom know what it’s like to run a western trip for the first time, and are happy to help out

 Okay, that’s not all a trip leader does.
 The leader takes the time to take reservations, make deposits, create and submit records for the tour operator, hold a pre-trip party, get the participants to any contract transportation, work throughout the trip to set up socials and dinners, arrange ski buddies, and handle health matters or injuries.